navoday01/Attention-Based-Visual-Odometry/README.md

 ```
 ## 🖼 Testing

  To test the model, run `test.py` and the predicited camera poses along with the actual camera poses get saved as a .csv file.
+The .csv file can be used to vizualize the camera trajectory.
 ```shell
 python3 test.py
 ```